-We take the time to sanitize and clean our phones and our hands.
-But there are still so many different things we never think about cleaning—like light switches.
+We take the time to clean and disinfect our phones and our hands, but there are still so many different things we never think about cleaning—like light switches.
 The germs on your hands are spreading to whatever you touch and it’s important to sanitize and clean all the things we are touching often.

 Bacteria or viruses can linger on hard surfaces for weeks.
 That’s why it’s important to clean your light switches as often as twice a week.

 There are some easy things to use to clean and disinfect your light switches.
-It doesn’t have to be a major chore and can actually be a quick and effective way to stop the spread of germs and viruses.
+It doesn’t have to be a major chore and is a quick and effective way to stop the spread of germs.

-Before using any of these 4 methods, remember to clean off any visible gunk or dirt from the light switch.
+Before using any of these methods, remember to clean off any visible gunk or dirt from the light switch.
 You can do so with a damp paper towel or cloth.
 This will make the disinfecting and deeper cleaning more effective.
-Also, don’t forget to switch off the electricity if you are doing a deep clean, this can prevent electrocution or shocks.
+Also, remeber to switch off the electricity if you are doing a deep clean to help prevent electrocution or shocks.

-- Use a microfiber cloth (it can be dry and make sure to use a fresh surface of the cloth for each light switch)
+- Microfiber cloth (It can be dry.
+Make sure to use a fresh surface of the cloth for each light switch.)

 - Cloth that’s damp with Mr. Clean or 409

 It’s also good to clean the wall plates.
-These are usually easy to remove (typically with a screwdriver) and then you can wash them in warm soapy water or clean them deeply with any of the 4 methods above.
+These are usually easy to remove (typically with a screwdriver), and then you can wash them in warm soapy water or deep clean them with any of the methods above.

-If you have plastic light switches and plates, it’s very possible that they have become yellowed over time.
-Nobody wants an ugly yellow light switch.
-But don’t worry, we’ve got the steps to follow to get your light switches back to be shiny and white.
+If you have plastic light switches and plates, it’s possible that they've yellowed over time.
+But don’t worry.
+We’ve got the steps to get your light switches back to their original color and shine.

-- Fill a bucket of large bowl with half water and half bleach.
-You should have enough liquid that your light switch plate are completely submerged.
+- Fill a bucket or large bowl with half water and half bleach.
+You should have enough liquid that your light switch plates are completely submerged.

-- You can also use a spray bottle but you want to avoid spraying things that are not the light switch or plate, as they may ruin other surfaces.
+- You can also use a spray bottle, but you'll want to avoid spraying things that are not the light switch or plate, as it may ruin other surfaces.

-- Wash with dish soap and water and then air dry.
+- Wash with dish soap and water and air dry.

-Another cleaner you can use is Comet.
-Put it onto a sponge and scrub until the yellow is removed.
-Once you’ve done so, wash it with dish soap and allow to air dry.
+Comet is another cleaner you can use.
+Sprinkle it on a sponge and scrub until the yellow is removed.
+Then wash it with dish soap and allow to air dry.

-Typically newer homes will not have brass light switches or plates but in case your home does, here is how to clean them.
+Newer homes typically will not have brass light switches or plates, but in case your home does, here's how to clean them.

-- Remove plates and sprinkle salt and rub with a lemon to remove stains without damaging the brass.
+- Remove plates, sprinkle with salt, and rub with a lemon to remove stains without damaging the brass.

 - Wipe away the salt.